coddingtonbear/saleae-enrichable-spi-analyzer/README.md

 tabular	ab6f	3ae3012	3ae309b9	c6	fa
 ```

-Your script should respond with the text to show in the tabular results
+Your script should respond with the text to show in the tabular results (on the bottom right side of the UI).
-(on the bottom right side of the UI).
-If the above frame was a write
+For example, if the above frame was a read of the RXLVL register on channel A,
-to IOCTL with a value of 0xfa; you could display this on the table as:
+you could respond with the below to show that in the tabular results:

 ```
-IOCTL (Write): fa
+(R) RXLVL Ch A
 ```

 If you would not like to set a value, return an empty line.